-Andy Thomson – guitar, vocal
+Andy Thomson – guitar, vocals, bass (Bad Line), keyboards

-Paul Hamilton – drums, vocal
+Paul Hamilton – percussion, voice

-The 4-piece Reticents was too crowded for Toynton, who decided to sit out their 3rd LP, ‘Bad Line’ in 2008, rejoining the band when The Guru was bounced.
-The original trio produced a CD single ‘I’m All Right (It’s The Others)’ and a download E.P. (‘I Want One Too’) released in the sizzling summer of 2010.
+The 4-piece Reticents was too crowded for Toynton, who decided to sit out their 3rd LP, Bad Line, rejoining the band when The Guru was bounced.
+The original trio produced a CD single, I’m All Right (It’s The Others), and a download E.P.
+(I Want One Too) released in the sizzling summer of 2010.

 Reticents never actually broke up – or, if they did, they didn’t notice it.
 Maybe they were too reticent for their own good.
 Maybe it was ‘musical indifferences’.

 Following an enthusiastic application of neck oil to mark the 10th anniversary of their debut, Reticents agreed to make a new record in the late summer of 2016.
-The result is ‘Tough To Trace’, a four-minute one-song album that appeared in November that year.
+The result was Tough To Trace, a four-minute one-song album notable for Hamilton’s Bryan Ferry impression.

 Summing up Reticents’ oeuvre, Thomson opined succinctly, “Good songs played bad.”

 I Want One Too [5-song d/l E.P.]
 (2010)